 After its approval by the FDA in 2006, Vivitrol quickly gained traction in the drug and alcohol rehab community because it is a non-narcotic, low-risk medication-assisted treatment (MAT) option.
 Vivitrol treatment is covered by most insurance plans and is considered one of the most effective and safe MAT drugs available.
-Vivitrol treatment in Colorado can be found at Mile High Recovery, right in the heart of Denver.
+Vivitrol treatment in Colorado can be found at Mile High Recovery Center, right in the heart of Denver.

 Vivitrol treatment is evidence-based, and its efficacy is backed by data, and alcohol and opioid addiction treatment can be supported very effectively by Vivitrol.
 At Mile High, we see Vivitrol MAT having profound effects on our clients who seek recovery using this option.
 If you want to learn more, please reach out to us today.
 You can use our online form or call us at 303-268-2144.

 Below are some commonly asked questions about Vivitrol, one of the most effective go-to medications for medication-assisted therapy for both opioid and alcohol addiction.

 Vivitrol, also called Naltrexone, is an opioid or alcohol blocker, also called an antagonist.
 That means it gets in the way, so the receptors in the brain that normally interact with opioids or alcohol cannot do so.
 Vivitrol literally prevents users from getting high.

 That is not a good idea.
 Vivitrol needs to be administered under medical supervision and is most effective in conjunction with therapy.
 Monitoring by both medical and therapeutic professionals will work with you to track your progress and offer support through the inevitable ups and downs; this protocol is important for the best outcomes.
 Medical oversight is also recommended because Vivitrol can cause liver damage in some people.

 Is Vivitrol addictive?